 TIMELINE: Novak Djokovic's bid to compete at Australian Open

-Djokovic's visa was canceled by border officials when he arrived in Australia, before a judge overturned that and said the 34-year-old from Serbia could stay.
-As of Wednesday, Djokovic's case was in the hands of Australia's immigration minister, Alex Hawke, who has the power to reject the visa and make the top-ranked player leave the country.
+Melbourne-based immigration lawyer Kian Bone said that Djokovic’s lawyers face an “extremely difficult” task to get court orders over the weekend to allow their client to play next week.

-Djokovic is a nine-time champion at the Australian Open, including each of the past three years.
-He owns 20 Grand Slam singles titles in all, tying him with Roger Federer and Rafael Nadal for the most won by a man in tennis history.
+His exemption from a COVID-19 vaccination requirement to compete was approved by the Victoria state government and Tennis Australia, which apparently allowed him to receive a visa to travel.

-Here is a look at the timeline of events involving Djokovic's trip to Australia, from a comment about COVID-19 vaccinations nearly two years ago to his attempts Wednesday to clarify some elements of the case in his first extensive comments about it:
+Here is a look at the timeline of events involving Djokovic's trip to Australia:

 April 2020: As the coronavirus pandemic rages, Djokovic issues a statement, saying, “Personally I am opposed to the vaccination against COVID-19 in order to be able to travel.
 But if it becomes compulsory, I will have to make a decision whether to do it, or not.”